 As a 10-year-old “Mengele Twin,” Eva Kor suffered some of the worst of the Holocaust.
 At 50, she launched the biggest manhunt in history.
-Now in her 80s, she circles the globe to promote the lesson her journey has taught: Healing through forgiveness.
+In her 80s, she circled the globe to promote the lesson her journey taught: Healing through forgiveness.

 Eva is a triumph of hope, and this film is her legacy piece.
 "Eva is more than just a story," says actor Elliot Gould.
 "She's a revelation of what's possible in the human condition."

 Narrated by Hollywood icon Ed Asner, "Eva: A-7063" tells the full, astonishing story of this historic figure for the first time, tracking her from Auschwitz to Israel to the United States - even into the U.S. Capitol for her jaw-dropping arrest - and ultimately to her courageous return to the Nazi death camp.